 IRENE PARDO SIERRA

-Irene Pardo studied Biotechnology at the University Francisco de Vitoria.
+Irene Pardo studied Biotechnology at the Universidad Francisco de Vitoria.
 In 2020, she did her internship for her Final Degree Project at the Department of Biochemistry and Molecular Biology of the Miller School of Medicine in Miami (USA) for 6 months, under the supervision of Dr. Sylvia Daunert.
 There she worked on a biosensor based on nanoantibodies targeting prostate-specific membrane antigen (PSMA) for the early diagnosis of prostate cancer in liquid biopsies.
 In addition, during the pandemic, she was also involved in the development of an RT-RPA-based lateral flow test for the detection of SARS-CoV2.

 E-mail: irene.pardo@imdea.org